Features

 Belongs in a Crabbox job:

-• lease timeout and stop policy;
+• lease TTL, idle timeout, and stop policy;

-• command-adjacent options such as JUnit paths, downloads, and sync flags.
+• command-adjacent options such as labels, JUnit paths, required artifacts,

 Belongs in the repository command or workflow: